TrshPuppy/netpuppy/README.md

 **Usage in Project:**
 The `socket` library is employed to establish network connections, send, and receive data.

+### 3. Threading
+[Threading](https://docs.python.org/3/library/threading.html) is a built in Python lib which constructs higher-level threading interfaces.

+**Usage in Project:**
+The `threading` lib is used in this project to allow for data to be sent and received from either endpoint of the connection established by NetPuppy without blocking or collision.

+### 4. Subprocess
+[Subprocess](https://docs.python.org/3/library/subprocess.html) is a built in libraryu which allows you to spawn processes and connect to their input, output, and error pipes.

+**Usage in Project:**
+The `subprocess` module is being used to help us execute simple commands on the serving endpoint of the connection.

 ## Development Dependencies

 This project uses several development tools to ensure code quality, type safety, and to run tests.
 Here's a brief overview of these tools: